pedrosalgado22/Fantasy2026/README.md

 **Picking the squad.** The final selection is an integer program solved with the CBC solver, maximizing total expected points across a starting eleven, with the captain's points doubled and bench players discounted to sixty percent of their value since they only score if actually used.
 It respects a fixed budget, an exact position quota for the fifteen man squad, a legal formation range for the starting eleven, and a cap of four players from any single nation.
 A separate version of the same model starts from an existing squad and decides which transfers to make given a limited number of free transfers, docking three points from the objective for every transfer beyond that limit, while forced transfers, for a player who's no longer available, don't count against the free allowance since those weren't a choice.

+## Known Fragility

+I'll be straight about this.
+The code is held together by string matching from one end to the other.
+Every team name mapping, every market string check, every fuzzy name override is hardcoded around Betano's current Portuguese odds format and FIFA's current squad IDs.
+Point this at a different bookmaker, a different tournament, or even just a team whose name gets abbreviated differently, and it breaks immediately.
+There's no abstraction layer protecting against any of that, on purpose, because I had a couple of days between rounds and building something bulletproof was never the goal.
+Working well enough for right now was.

+A lot of it was also written quickly with AI assistance because of the time pressure, and I'm not entirely happy about that.
+Some of it is messier and less careful than I'd write given more time.
+Pragmatism won over pride here, plainly.

 ## The Round of 16 Squad

 Going into the round of 16 the model suggested four transfers, all within the free allowance.
 Out went Jordan Pickford, Sergiño Dest, Harry Kane, and Jamal Musiala, the last one forced since he'd dropped out of contention entirely.
 In came Michael Olise, Mikel Oyarzabal, Emiliano Martínez, and Achraf Hakimi, with Kylian Mbappé kept on as captain.